ShehataIbrahim/cargo-tracker/tracking/README.md

     CREATE SCHEMA IF NOT EXISTS `trackingdb` DEFAULT CHARACTER SET utf8 ;
     USE `trackingdb`;
+    CREATE USER 'tracking'@'%' IDENTIFIED BY 'tracking';
+    GRANT ALL PRIVILEGES ON trackingdb.* TO 'tracking'@'%';
     CREATE TABLE IF NOT EXISTS `tracking_activity` ( `Id` int(11) NOT NULL AUTO_INCREMENT,
 	  `tracking_number` varchar(20) NOT NULL,